michaelmarty/UniDec/readme.md

 v.8.1.1

+Added code signing to help with security warnings on Windows.

 Added ability to use "n*" notation when defining combinations in UPP.
 As long as n is an integer, it will use it as multiples.
 For example, "2*Seq1" will be the same as "Seq1+Seq1".
 Note, this also means that * in sequence names is not allowed.